Lucrasoft/Passwork/README.md

 ﻿# .NET Connector for Passwork Pro (self hosted)

-A .NET Standard 2.0 library for the REST API of passwork.pro self hosted instance.
+A .NET Standard 2.1 library for the REST API of passwork.pro self hosted instance.
+Based on v4 of the REST API.

-The library uses a database-like context object, to access vaults, folders and passwords.
+This .NET Connector uses a database-like context object, to access vaults, folders and passwords.
-It supports masterpassword enabled self hosted solutions.
+It supports both master password enabled/disabled situation.

 ## Getting started